TEAMuP-dev/HARP/tools/model_agent/README.md

 pretrained weights are present.
 A hand-authored reference for exactly this case ships at `examples/soulx_singer_recipe.json`.

+**Reuse the single high-level entry point, don't re-implement the pipeline.** For app-like Spaces the wrapper should import and call the one function the Space's UI button calls (e.g. `synthesis_function`) and pass *every* parameter through — mirroring the UI's default values (vocal-separation flags, language selections, etc.) exactly.
+Re-implementing a multi-stage pipeline (calling a `run_preprocess` step plus a separate `run_svs`/inference step, or reloading audio with `librosa.load(..., sr=None)`) silently diverges from the original preprocessing and produces subtle corruption — classically *correct melody/timbre but gibberish words*, because the lyric/ASR path got different audio or options.
+The generators (`render-recipe`, `generate-recipe`, `generate-recipe-from-llm`, `complete-recipe`) run a heuristic linter that prints `[lint] WARNING:` to stderr when they detect these anti-patterns in the generated `app.py`.

 LLM model names change often and vary by key/region, so the built-in defaults can go stale.
 If a call fails with an HTTP 404 about the model, list what your key can actually use and pass it with `--llm-model`: